Batang Kali: Bandar Utama Batang Kali

 Batang Kali's biggest development that thus denotes as the downtown of the city, Bandar Utama Batang Kali, is where all the businesses reside.
 Bandar Utama Batang Kali is situated at the core of the city with shopping, restaurants and residential services.
 Bandar Utama Batang Kali is steadily expanding with new sections being added as new developments are being constructed, such as the Pusat Perdagangan Ara.
-As of 2023, many businesses are present in and around Batang Kali, among them are the following:
+As of 2023, many businesses are present in and around Batang Kali.